 Hearing the whole thing, the father laughed out loud and said,

-Seeing such a reaction of his father, Nandu came to life and he regretted his mistake.
+Seeing such a reaction from his father, Nandu came to life and he regretted his mistake.

 It is a great quality to laugh and forgive someone who has made an unintentional mistake.
 By doing this, sweetness increases in the relationship.